eth-fabric/pm/README.md

-# Ethereum Commitments Project Management Repository
+# Fabric Project Management Repository

-Ethereum Commitments is an out-of-protocol working group with a goal to push commitments, preconfirmations and based sequencing forward.
+Fabric is an effort to push commitments, preconfirmations and based sequencing forward.

 This repository is used for project management for these initiatives.
-The main use of this repository is for the preconfirmations meetings.
+The main use of this repository is for the Constraints API / URC meetings.